 Cultivating Sponsor: Meier Bernstein Foundation

-Event Partners: The Brenton Arboretum, Blank Park Zoo, The Gardeners of America, Green Iowa AmeriCorps, Neal Smith National Wildlife Refuge, Polk County Master Gardeners, Sustainable Iowa Land Trust
+Event Partners: The Brenton Arboretum, The Gardeners of America, Green Iowa AmeriCorps, Iowa Egg Council, Iowa Soybean Association, Neal Smith National Wildlife Refuge, Polk County Ag in the Classroom, Polk County Master Gardeners, State Historical Society of Iowa, Sustainable Iowa Land Trust

 Save money when you get your tickets in advance online.
 Advanced tickets go on sale February 13 at 10am and will be available through March 16 at noon.
 Tickets will also be available at the door.
 Tickets required for everyone 2 years and older.
 Children 1 and under are free.

 Available Feb.
 13 (10am) – Mar.
 16 (noon)

 Everyone that purchases advanced tickets will get to take home a free t-shirt!
 We will have blue long sleeve t-shirts in limited adult sizes and green short sleeve t-shirts in limited kid’s sizes.
 When you arrive at the event, you’ll select your t-shirt size (one shirt per person).
 T-shirt sizes will be available first come, first served.